← Back to Learn

 Is BPC-157 the same as steroids?

-No. BPC-157 is a signaling peptide — a short chain of amino acids that promotes tissue repair and reduces inflammation.
+No. BPC-157 is a signaling peptide—a short chain of amino acids that promotes tissue repair and reduces inflammation.
 It is not a steroid, not a hormone, and not a growth hormone releasing peptide.
-Steroids are synthetic hormones that directly supply exogenous hormones.
-BPC-157 works by upregulating your body's own healing mechanisms.
-Different compound, different mechanism, different risk profile.
+It works by upregulating the body's own healing mechanisms, not by introducing exogenous hormones.

 References